Tiendil/changy/README.md

 # Changy

-Very simple changelog manager with the idea that changelogs are written by humans for humans.
+Very simple changelog manager with the idea that humans write changelogs for humans, not for robots.

-Special message formatting (DSLs) to describe changes in commits, tags, etc. are good idea, but not very convinient for development and CI/CD process.
+Special message formatting (DSLs) to describe changes in commits, tags, etc., is a good idea, but it is not always convenient for development and the CI/CD process.

-- The person who makes the commit is not always the person who are responsible for writing changelog or making release.
+- The person who commits is not always responsible for writing the changelog or making a release.
-- The person who makes release also is not always responsible for writing changelog.
+- The person who makes a release is also not always responsible for writing the changelog.
-- The time when you want to work on changelog is not always the time when you are making commits or preparing release.
+- The time when you want to work on the changelog is not always the time when you are making commits or preparing a release.
-- Special message formatting is not always convinient for describing changes that will be read by humans.
+- Special message formatting is not always convenient for describing changes that humans will read.
-- It is difficult to update messages in commit history.
+- It is difficult to update messages in the commit history.

-I searched for tool that helps to manage changelogs but do not requires unnecessary effort from a developer, but did not find any.
-Thats how Changy was born.
+I searched for a tool that helps to manage changelogs but does not require unnecessary effort from a developer, but I did not find any that suited me.
+That's how Changy was born.

 Changy is inspired by:

 - [Changie](https://github.com/miniscruff/changie)
 - [Towncrier](https://github.com/twisted/towncrier)

-But simpler, oriented on editing text files by hand: without cli commands to input changes, without strict messages format, etc.
+But it is simpler and oriented toward editing text files by hand: without cli commands to input changes, without strict message formats, etc.

 # Installation